 To bring diversity to her growing collection of fine art, a California realtor commissioned Mark Turpin to build a classically detailed miniature structure.
 The piece was intended not only for her personal enjoyment, but also to be displayed for viewing by clients who tour new model homes on the California coast.
+Mark constructed and painted this piece in Laguna Beach.

 In a world where peace is sometimes hard to find, Chardin is intended as a haven for quiet reflection.
 Named for the 18th century French painter Jean-Baptiste-Siméon Chardin, this small domed retreat is reminiscent of the quiet intimacy of the artist's lovely paintings.
 His aristocratic patrons included Louis XV, but Chardin, who was mostly self-taught, focused his work on common subjects and themes.
 One century later, another Frenchman, Pierre Teilhard de Chardin, offered philosophical insight for those who love to contemplate life, nature and its wonders.
 To that end, Chardin is designed as a refuge of calm repose, perfect for reflection and meditation.